Energinet-DataHub/ARCHIVED-geh-charges/README.md

 Planned work for the current program increment (PI):

-1. When a charge owner submits a charge price series, using the new business reason code 'D08', the Charges domain will be able to receive, validate, persist and forward it to relevant market partipants.
-When this is implemented, it will no longer be possible to include price series with charge information request submitted with business reason code 'D18'.
+1. When a charge owner submits a charge price series, using the new business reason code `D08`, the Charges domain will be able to receive, validate, persist and forward it to relevant market partipants.
+When this is implemented, it will no longer be possible to include price series with charge information request submitted with business reason code `D18`.

-2. Subscribe to and use integration events published by the Market Participant domain, replacing the existing manual data synchronization process.
+2. Subscribe to and use the integration events published by the [Market Participant](https://github.com/Energinet-DataHub/geh-market-participant) domain, thereby replacing the existing manual data synchronization process.

 ## Where can I get more help?